Top Ten Things to do in the Yucatan

 Akumal is a beach town between Tulum and Playa del Carmen.
 This beach is known for its sea turtles and clear waters for snorkeling.
 It was a fantastic experience snorkeling there; we got to see some fascinating sea life and coral reefs.
 If you don't have snorkeling gear, you can rent equipment there.
 Be sure to arrive early, wear biodegradable sunblock, and have your GoPro in handy!
 We recommend arriving early because more people = fewer sea turtles as they hide from crowds.
 Something vital is NOT to touch them!
 They're wild and endangered.
 The sea turtles here won't harm you, so please respect their privacy.
 The beach is starting to close on some days to preserve the wildlife since tourists continue to pet and hold the turtles for that perfect shot--Not worth it!
 Please avoid contact for us all to continue enjoying swimming with them.
 Another critical topic to bring up is that this is a FREE beach and open to the public.
 Big resorts in this area are trying to charge the public a cover fee to get in, even Mexican residents-- Ridiculous!
 This beach is and should always be free to the public, and mostly to its residents.

 🚩 To find the turtles find the red flag on the beach; that's the area with the most turtles.
 It's near a scuba rental shop.

 9. Indulge in some fresh ceviche--

-From moon parties in Tulum to clubs in Playa del Carmen and Cancun, the Yucatan's night scene is lively.
-Despite not being party animals, we had a blast hanging out by the beach sipping on cocktails while listening to live music.
-The amount of partying you do is up to you, we highly recommend "letting loose" for at least a night or two.
+The Yucatan's night scene is lively, from moon parties in Tulum to clubs in Playa del Carmen and Cancun.
+Despite not being party animals, we had a blast hanging out by the beach, sipping on cocktails while listening to live music.
+The amount of partying you do is up to you.
+We highly recommend "letting loose" for at least a night or two.